 - The Rio favela transformed into prime real estate

-“The maximum essential query is how should one of these massive amount of money be spent, within the mayor’s personal phrases, ‘for no gain at all’.†she wrote.
-“I am highly concerned that if the NAO does no longer step in at this point of time, it will seriously harm its recognition for assuming the responsibility of oversight of public price range.â€
+“The essential query is how should one of this massive amount of money be spent, within the mayorâ€⠓‘s phrases, for no gain at all, she wrote.
+“I am highly concerned that if the NAO does no longer step in at this point in time, it will seriously harm its recognition for assuming the responsibility of oversight of the public price range.â€

-A spokeswoman said: “the public cash that has been spent up to now has been used by the trust to broaden the scheme to the degree where we’ve appointed a contractor, detailed layout work has taken place, and the bridge has secured making plans permission.
+A spokeswoman said: “The public cash that has been spent up to now has been used by the trust to broaden the scheme to the degree where we’ve appointed a contractor, detailed layout work has taken place, and the Bridge has secured making plans permission.
 That work is essential in allowing the task to cozy massive investment from the private zone.â€